Crew resource management: Firefighting

 Following its successful use in aviation training, CRM was identified as a potential safety improvement program for the fire services.
 Ted Putnam advocated for improved attention to human factors that contribute to accidents and near misses, building on CRM principles.
 In 1995, Dr. Putnam organized the first Human Factors Workshop for wildland fire.
 Dr. Putnam also wrote a paper that applied CRM concepts to the violent deaths of 14 Wildland firefighters on the South Canyon Fire in Colorado.

 From this paper, a movement was initiated in the Wildland and Structural Fire Services to apply CRM concepts to emergency response situations.
 Various programs have since been developed to train emergency responders in these concepts and to help track breakdowns in these stressful environments.

 The International Association of Fire Chiefs published its first CRM manual for the fire service in 2001.
-It is currently in its third edition.
-Several industry-specific textbooks have also been published.
+The manual was a joint effort between the U.S. Fire Administration, the Foundation for Firefighter Health and Safety and Volunteer Fireman’s Insurance Services, with some initial funding contributed by Dennis Smith.
+In 2024, the fourth edition of the manual was released.
+Some industry-specific textbooks have also been published to adapt the concept to firefighting situations.